Trail O – Sunday 26th August.

-This will be held a short walk from assembly on Saturday.
-You will have time to do this after or before your Middle distance race!
+This will be held a short walk from assembly on Sunday.
+You will have time to do this after or before your Classic distance race!
 It will take you 30 minutes or so.

 Trail Orienteering (Trail O) can be enjoyed by all, including those with disabilities.
 It does not require speed, strength or navigation but retains the crucial orienteering skill of relating the map to the ground in complex terrain.